marklogic/marklogic-mule-connector/examples/importDocs/batch/README.md

   * The importDocs operation begins.
 This uses DMSDK, with the user-defined settings for batch size and thread count.
     *  *N.B.: It is advisable to keep the Mule batch block size in step with the MarkLogic DMSDK batch size, but not required.*
     * We set our *Doc payloads* parameter with ```#[payload]```, and our *Basename uri* with ```#[payload.employee.employeeNumber]```, which gives us a good unique identifier for setting the persistent basename URI when we write to MarkLogic.
-  * From importDocs, we get back a DMSDK batch job identifier where the document was queued.
-We can use this as input (via ```#[payload]```) into operation getJobReport to get a JSON report of the current job status.
-We add a transform to do a bit more enhancement of the JSON to prepare it for writing to the file system.
-See "DMSDK JobReport Transform" below.
-  * To finish out our For-Each scope, we write each enhanced JobReport JSON out to our filesystem, based on the UUID we added to the data.
-Notice the naming of the file, performing string concatenation for our final filename: ```#[payload.uuid ++ '.json']```
-* To finish out the Mulesoft batch job, we'll similarly log out its status report, called BatchJobReport.
+* In the Mulesoft batch job On Complete phase, we'll similarly log out its status report, called BatchJobReport.
 The Mulesoft BatchJobReport is binary, so in order to effectively log it in such a way that is readable, we make use of another DataWeave transform.
 See "payload" below.
 We then write out the ```#[payload]``` to "marklogic_mule_out.json".
+* Also in the On Complete phase, we can run the MarkLogic operation getJobReport to get a JSON report of the current job status.
+We add a transform to do a bit more enhancement of the JSON to prepare it for writing to the file system.
+Finally, we write the enhanced JobReport JSON out to our filesystem, based on the UUID we added to the data.
+Notice the naming of the file, performing string concatenation for our final filename: ```#[payload.uuid ++ '.json']```
+ See "DMSDK JobReport Transform" below.

 ### Dataweave Transforms ###